The Shore Peer Educators

 - Wellness Week (and the Wellness-Palooza Fair); and

-Weekly Meetings: Members are encouraged to attend the weekly SHORE meetings held throughout the semester; however, if this is not possible due to scheduling conflicts, the SHORE Coordinator and advisor work together to ensure that members are informed about upcoming opportunities for involvement through regular communication within the organization.
+Weekly Meetings: Members are required to attend the weekly SHORE meetings held throughout the semester; however, if this is not possible due to scheduling conflicts, the SHORE Coordinator and advisor work together to ensure that members are informed about upcoming opportunities for involvement through regular communication within the organization.

 The SHORE Peer Educators were first formed on CCU’s campus in academic year 2006-07.
 The name “SHORE” was created by the very first group of peer educators.
-SHORE initially operated in the Counseling Services Office, but transitioned to its' current home in the LiveWell Office in 2017.

 SHORE has received national recognition by the Health and Well-Being Initiatives of NASPA for Outstanding Peer Program for the Out of the Darkness Walk in 2018.
-SHORE has also received SILA awards for CCU’s Best Educational Program of the Year for 2014, 2015, and 2017, Best Collaboration award in 2016, the Teal Tradition award in 2016, and the Bell Tower Award for Program of the Year for the Out of the Darkness Walk in 2018.
+SHORE has also received SILA awards for CCU’s Best Educational Program of the Year for 2014, 2015, and 2017, Best Collaboration award in 2016, the Teal Tradition award in 2016, and the Bell Tower Award for Program of the Year for the Out of the Darkness Walk in 2018 and 2022.